Environmental biology honours projects

 Supervisor: Dr Christine Cooper and Dr Kylie Munyard (Biomedical Sciences)

 This study will investigate if the microsatellite markers identified for determining paternity for brown and agile antechinus (Antechinus stuartii, A. agilis) are suitable to determine paternity for the closely-related yellow-footed antechinus (Antechinus flavipes).
 Antechinus are small carnivorous marsupials with an unusual reproductive strategy.
 They mate promiscuously during a brief and highly synchronized reproductive period, after which all males in the population die.
 Females produce litters of multiple young that may have several different fathers.
-This unusual and competitive mating strategy means that Antechinus are an excellent model to assess physiological and behavior factors that contribute to fitness.
+This unusual and competitive mating strategy means that Antechinus are an excellent model to assess physiological and behaviour factors that contribute to fitness.
 However, to determine fitness, it is necessary to be able to determine the parentage of young in a population, in particular paternity.

 Supervisors: Dr Bill Bateman, A/Prof. Grant Wardell-Johnson